lyx-x/SwissHikingData/README.md

 pip3 install -e .
 ```

-## How to deploy to GCP Cloud Functions
+## How to setup GCP Cloud Functions

 This project is currently running on GCP, this section records necessary steps
 to make it happen (to abide by GCP's requirement).
 We are going to talk about